What is an Eating Disorder?

 Dehydration & Malnutrition – Restricting your diet or removing essential nutrients could result in significant deficits in your body.
 Dehydration often indicates your body is not receiving enough fluids to function correctly, resulting in kidney failure, seizures, exhaustion, diarrhoea, and muscular cramps.
 Malnutrition occurs when your body does not receive enough nutrients and proteins, which can reduce immune function and lead to various health issues, such as anaemia.

 Slowed Brain Function – Despite weighing only a few pounds, the brain takes up to one-fifth of the calories in your body.
-On the other hand, dieting, fasting, starving, and inconsistent eating deprives the brain of the energy it requires to function and concentrate effectively.
+On the other hand, dieting, fasting, starving, and inconsistent eating deprive the brain of the energy it requires to function and concentrate effectively.

 Decreased Hormone Level – When we consume fat and cholesterol, our bodies use them to produce hormones.
 When we limit our intake of fats and calories, our levels of sex hormones (estrogen and testosterone) can drop.
 Thyroid hormone levels may also decrease.
 These can cause a young woman’s period to stop, but they can also have serious repercussions, such as bone loss.